 Kaleidoscope is committed to music education for all ages and is happy to offer a 'pay what you can' model to eliminate the barrier of a set ticket price.
 We want everyone in Los Angeles to have the opportunity to experience great classical music in person by a professional orchestra, think about what that experience means, and pay what makes them happy.
 We also perform many additional free concerts in schools, hospitals, shelters, and other underserved parts of our community.

-We recently started a music education program at a title I elementary school in Culver City, providing music instruction to 100 first grade students each week.
+We recently started a music education program at a title I elementary school in Culver City, providing music instruction to 200 students each week.
 With additional funding, we are planning to expand this program to other grades and other schools in the future.
 Not only do we want every child in Los Angeles to love listening to music, we want every child to have the opportunity to read, play, and write music, too.

 Benjamin Mitchell, president